odinhg/multipersistence_nix/README.md

-# The Rhomboid Tiling Bifiltration in 2025
+# The rhomboid tiling and the Delaunay core bifiltration

-This repo contains scripts to build `rhomboidtiling` from source using an older versions of `CGAL`.
+This repo contains scripts to run benchmarks and Hilbert function plots for the rhomboid tiling and the Delaunay core bifiltrations, and also everything needed to build `rhomboidtiling` from source using an older versions of `CGAL`.

 ## How to use it